 This is one of the top masterpieces in the history of ancient Egypt.
-The Mortuary Temple of the famous queen Hatshepsut is an extraordinary construction standing 300 meters on the top of the desert at the area of Al Deir Al Bahari in Luxor.
+The Mortuary Temple of the famous queen Hatshepsut is an extraordinary construction standing 300 meters on the top of the desert in the area of Al Deir Al Bahari in Luxor.
 It is located on the west bank of the Nile River near the Valley of the Kings.
 The temple’s design and architecture have a unique modern touch.
 The temple is also known as “Djeser-Djeseru” which means “Holy of Holies”.
-According to a lot of experts, the temple is considered as one of the “incomparable monuments of ancient Egypt.”
+According to a lot of experts, the temple is considered one of the “incomparable monuments of ancient Egypt.”

 The beautiful construction belongs to the Egyptian Queen Hatshepsut from the 18th dynasty.
 The mortuary temple of Hatshepsut was mainly devoted to God Amun, the God of the sun.
 Also, the temple’s location is very close to the mortuary temple of Mentuhotep II.
 Interestingly, the temple of Mentuhotep kind of had a role in building Hatshepsut temple as they used it as both an inspiration and later as a quarry.

 The royal architect, Senenmut, built the temple for Queen Hatshepsut.
-Rumor has it that Senenmut was also Hatshepsut’s lover.
+Rumour has it that Senenmut was also Hatshepsut’s lover.
 The design of the temple is a bit unusual and distinctive, but that’s due to the fact that it didn’t have all the characteristics of a mortuary temple.
 However, they had to customize it to the site they chose.
 The temple lies on the same line as the Temple of Amun and the Shrine of Goddess Hathor.

-The Mortuary Temple of Hatshepsut includes pylons, courts, hypostyle, sun court, chapel, and sanctuary.
+The Mortuary Temple of Hatshepsut includes pylons, courts, a hypostyle, a sun court, a chapel, and a sanctuary.
 The great construction has been through a lot, many tried to destroy it over the centuries.
 Interestingly, Christians turned it into a monastery at some point calling it “Al Deir Al Bahari” which is translated as “The Monastery of the North”, and that’s why some people still call it Al Deir Al Bahari.
-The site of the temple is considered as one of the hottest places, so if you’re planning on visiting it you better do it early in the morning.
+The site of the temple is considered one of the hottest places, so if you’re planning on visiting it you better do it early in the morning.
 You can also see the details of the temple in low sunlight.
 The great court will lead you to the complex where you will find the roots of original ancient trees.

-The center line of the temple is positioned in azimuth of around 116½° and is lined up to the winter solstice sunrise.
+The centre line of the temple is positioned in azimuth of around 116½° and is lined up to the winter solstice sunrise.
 This, according to our modern times, is around the 21st or the 22nd of December every year.
-That’s when the sunlight passes through reaching the back wall of the chapel then moves to the right falling on one of the Osiris’s statues which are positioned on both sides of the entrance of the second chamber.
+That’s when the sunlight passes through reaching the back wall of the chapel then moves to the right falling on one of Osiris’s statues which are positioned on both sides of the entrance of the second chamber.

 Luxor Temple is a huge ancient Egyptian complex standing on the east bank of the River Nile.
 The ancient Egyptians built the large chapel around 1400 B.C.
 Luxor Temple is known in the old ancient Egyptian language as “ipet resyt” which means “the southern sanctuary”.
-This chapel is a bit different from the others in Luxor, and it is not built in devotion for a cult God or the worshipped version of the God of Death.
+This chapel is a bit different from the others in Luxor, and it is not built in devotion to a cult God or the worshipped version of the God of Death.
 But in fact, it’s built for the renewal of kingship.

-On the back of the temple, there are chapels built by Amenhotep III of the 18th Dynasty and the Alexander.
+On the back of the temple, there are chapels built by Amenhotep III of the 18th Dynasty and Alexander.
 There are also other parts of Luxor temple which were built by Kings Tutankhamun and King Ramesses II.
 The significance of this amazing construction extends to the Roman period where it was used as a fortress and a house to the Roman regimen as well as its surrounding parts.

-The ancient Egyptians built the temple from sandstone brought from Gebel el-Silsila area.
+The ancient Egyptians built the temple from sandstone brought from the Gebel el-Silsila area.
 This sandstone is also known as “the Nubian sandstone” as it’s brought from the southwestern part of Egypt.
 Actually, this sandstone was used both in the past and the present.
-The ancient Egyptians used it to construct monuments as well as reconstructing monuments.
+The ancient Egyptians used it to construct monuments as well as reconstruct monuments.
 These Nubian sandstones are used in modern times for the reconstruction processes as well.

 What’s magnificent about the ancient Egyptian buildings is that they always have symbolism and also illusionism.
 For instance, there is a sanctuary inside the temple that is actually shaped like an Anubis Jackal!
 Also at the entrance of the temple, there were two obelisks that weren’t even in height, but if you looked at them you wouldn’t feel the difference, they would give you an illusion that they have the same height.
 Those two obelisks are now placed in the Place de la Concorde in Paris.

 The temple wasn’t actually excavated until 1884.
-During medieval times and after the Muslims started to inhabit Egypt, some Muslim population lived inside and around the temple.
-Mainly at the southern part of the mountain.
-So as a result of this and as a result of the past population as well, there was a huge hill of scrap that accumulated by time and buried a huge part of the temple (almost three-quarters of it).
+During medieval times and after the Muslims started to inhabit Egypt, some Muslim populations lived inside and around the temple.
+Mainly in the southern part of the mountain.
+So as a result of this and as a result of the past population as well, there was a huge hill of scrap that accumulated over time and buried a huge part of the temple (almost three-quarters of it).
 In fact, the mount was actually big that it was around 15 meters in height.
 In addition to the scrap mountain, there were also barracks, shops, houses, huts, and pigeon towers.
 In 1884, the French Egyptologist, Professor Gaston Maspero started to excavate the site and remove all the things that have been covering the temple.
 The process of excavation lasted till 1960.

 The ancient Egyptians built the Luxor Temple during the New Kingdom.
 They mainly devoted it to the Theban Triad of the cult of the Royal Ka: God Amun (the God of the Sun), Goddess Mut (the mother Goddess and the Goddess of water from which everything is born), and God Khonsu (the God of the moon).
-The temple had a great significance during the Opet festival of which the Thebans parade with the statue of Amun and Mut between the Karnak temple and the Luxor Temple in celebration of their marriage and fertility specifically.
+The temple had great significance during the Opet festival during which the Thebans parade with the statue of Amun and Mut between the Karnak temple and the Luxor Temple in celebration of their marriage and fertility specifically.